-When you have an object in the game that uses a Particles2D node - the first time it is instanced in the scene and a particle is emitted - the material for that Particles2D node has to be compiled.
-Once it has been compiled, any subsequent instances of those particles will not have to be recompiled and will not cause any additional lag spikes.
+In Godot, when you have an object in the game that uses a Particles2D node—the first time it is instanced in the scene and a particle is emitted—the material for that Particles2D node has to be compiled.
+When this compilation occurs, it will take whatever resources are necessary to complete the compilation and in doing so may cause the performance of the game to drop for a few moments.
+Once it has been compiled, any subsequent instances of those particles will not incur a performance hit.

 Save Particle Materials To Files

 Before we begin building the actual cache scene, we need to save all